20 Best Things to Do in Trier, Germany

 Like all great amphitheaters boasted by the ancient Romans, this, too, was used for medieval sports and performances.

 The interiors are adorned with stained glass windows that catch the light from the outside, causing the lovely hues to dance across the Church's walls.

 Visit the Former Residence of the Famous Philosopher, Karl Marx

-There are other artifacts dotting the communist history and the industrial age.
+There are other artifacts dotting the communist history and the Industrial Age.

 This small museum also sports a lovely back garden and is worth visiting on your trip to Trier.

-Wander Around the Bustling Streets of Hauptmarkt
+Wander around the Bustling Streets of the Hauptmarkt

-The Market Square in Trier, known as the Hauptmarkt, sits in the heart of the Trier old city at the convergence of six streets, all leading to different tourist spots.
+The Main Market Square in Trier, known as the Hauptmarkt, sits in the heart of the Trier old city at the convergence of six streets, all leading to different tourist spots.

 Lined with beautiful cobblestone streets and half-timbered buildings, the vibrant market square is the perfect place to mingle with the local crowd and experience the authentic life in Trier.